Filter groups and filter types

 Structure:

-Lamellar filters consist of a
+Lamella filters consist of a

-or can be installed vertically.
+or vertically.
 The

-from several of these lamellar filters
+of several of these lamella filters

-individual lamella filters by means of pulsed
+individual lamella filters can be cleaned using pulsed

-sets the elements in vibration, so
+causes the elements to vibrate, so

-that the particles dissolve and enter the
+that the particles are loosened and fall into the

-Dust discharge fall.
+dust discharge.
 Due to the simple

-structure, this type of filter is comparatively
+design, this type of filter is comparatively

-in air with high dust loadings,
+for air with high dust loads,

 for difficult dusts